 Click here to learn how to close your CD early without paying a fee.

 Is a Certificate of Deposit Right for You?

 If you don’t mind locking in a rate for a one-time deposit, a high-yield CD could be a great choice.
 If, however, you’re looking for more flexibility, review the American Express National Bank High Yield Savings Account details and see if that account is a match for your financial needs.
 American Express National Bank is an online bank, and it is FDIC-insured, which means each depositor is insured for at least $250,000.

 American Express CD Rates

 It’s important to understand that although you won’t pay any fees for your American Express CD, if you withdraw your money before the term is up, you will pay a penalty.
-Penalties range from 90 days’ interest on the amount you withdraw from a six-month CD and up to 540 days’ interest for a 60-month CD.
+For example, you’ll be penalized 90 days’ interest on the amount you withdraw from a six-month CD.

 When your CD matures, you’ll have 10 calendar days during which you can withdraw funds without penalty or add more money to your CD.
 There is no minimum deposit requirement for opening a CD account.

 One nice perk the American Express National Bank CD offers is that you can have options regarding your interest earnings, which are credited to your CD account on a monthly basis.
 You can:

 - Have them transferred automatically each month to your American Express National Bank High Yield Savings Account

 - Have them transferred automatically each month to a linked account